vanillaSlice/blog/content/post/seven-languages-in-seven-weeks.md

 Each language has a dedicated chapter split into five sections:

-1. An introduction to the language.
+* An introduction to the language.
-2. *Day 1* - an introduction to the language's syntax (not the focal point), design features and new concepts.
+* *Day 1* - an introduction to the language's syntax, design features and new concepts.
 These sections end with exercises for the reader to complete before the next day.
-3. *Day 2* - ditto the above but increasing in complexity.
+* *Day 2* - ditto the above but increasing in complexity.
-4. *Day 3* - ditto the above.
+* *Day 3* - ditto the above.
-5. A wrap up consisting of a recap of the previous three sections, pros & cons of the language and any final musings from the author.
+* A wrap up consisting of a recap of the previous three sections, pros & cons of the language and any final musings from the author.

-As I alluded to above, learning the various syntaxes is not the focus of this book.
+It's worth noting that learning the various syntaxes is not the focus of this book.
 You'll learn so much more.
 You'll learn about actor-based concurrency in Io and Scala.
 You'll learn about how Scala addresses the criticisms aimed at Java (subsequently giving Java the kick up the arse it needed).
 You'll learn about code hot-swapping in Erlang and how some applications can run for years without downtime.
-You'll learn to appreciate the beauty of immutability in Clojure.
+You'll learn to appreciate the beauty of immutability with Clojure.
 You'll remember why you still hate Prolog many years after your first encounter with it in University and why you swore, like Taylor Swift, to never ever ever get back together.